Linda Marc

 Master of Public Health (MPH)

-Linda Marc, ScD, MPH, MS, MS, is the Associate Vice Chair of Research, Department of Psychiatry at Boston Medical Center (BMC).
 Dr. Marc is a public health practitioner who has worked in academic, non-profit, pharmaceutical, and global health settings.
 She is the founding CEO & Chief Science Officer at Behavioral Science International, LLC, a public health consulting firm.
-Immediately prior to her appointment at BMC she was an Instructor in Biostatistics (2017-2023), within the Quantitative Methods Program at the Harvard T. H. Chan School of Public Health.
-Prior to her appointment at Harvard, she was a Lecturer in Public Health Practice at Yale School of Public Health from 2006-2017.
-Since 2014, Dr. Marc has been a contributing faculty at Walden, in the College of Health Sciences, MPH Program.
+She has held various academic appointments including serving as the Associate Vice Chair of Research, Department of Psychiatry at Boston Medical Center (2023-2024), as a Preceptor Faculty overseeing Practicum Projects within the Quantitative Methods Program at the Harvard T. H. Chan School of Public Health (2009 - Present); and serving as a Lecturer in Public Health Practice at Yale School of Public Health from (2006-2017).

 Dr. Marc holds a Doctorate of Science in Social Determinants of Health from the Harvard School of Public Health (ScD), a Master’s of Public Health (MPH) in Psychosocial Epidemiology from the Yale School of Public Health and a Bachelor of Arts in Psychology from St. John’s University in New York.
 She completed post-doctoral training in the Mood Disorders Program in Psychiatry at the Weill Medical College of Cornell University, and was a Senior Scientist at the Center for Multicultural Mental Health at Cambridge Health Alliance-Harvard Medical School, and a Research Fellow in the Initiative on HIV/AIDS in Disadvantaged Communities through Brown University.